English Vocabulary

 1. Group Nouns

-The British can use a singular or a plural verb after a group noun.
+In British English, people can use either a singular or a plural verb after a group noun.

 2. Two Nouns Together

-When we use two nouns together, the first is not normally plural: a grocery store, a word processor.
-There are some exceptions in Britain, but Americans almost always use a singular noun.
+When two nouns are used together, the first one is usually not plural: for example, a grocery store or a word processor.
+There are some exceptions in British English, but Americans almost always use a singular noun.

-The British talk about a patient in hospital and a student at (the) university.
-Americans say that someone is in the hospital or at the university.
+In British English, they say someone is in hospital or at university.
+In American English, people say in the hospital or at the university.

-Americans do not often use one meaning, ‘people in general’; and they do not use one’s or oneself.
+Americans don’t often use the word one to mean “people in general,” and they don’t usually say one’s or oneself.

-• GB: One must consider one’s legal position.
+• British: One must consider one’s legal position.

-• US: You must consider your legal position.
+• American: You must consider your legal position.

 People must consider their legal position.